EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/08-Configure-PostgreSQL-for-VSCode.md

      ![connection-details](../img/connected.png)

 ### The extension is now setup and connected to our database server.
-We'll now use this throughout the workshop to interact with the database.
+We'll now use this throughout the guide to interact with the database.